lorikayman/RebisTheory/src/lib/rebis_theory.md

 - [Chapter 7](#chapter-vii-kingdom-of-almire) introduces a time period when kingdom of Almire had existed
 - [Intermission 1](#intermission-gunslinger-priests) discusses existence of gunslinger priests within the timeline
 - [Chapter 8](#chapter-viii-kat-tribe) covers Owlites and Kat Tribe, their relations and history
-- [Intermission 2](#intermission-metaphysics-of-curse) marks the final analysis of the curse, its effects, metaphysical laws and symbolism
+- [Intermission 2](#intermission-metaphysics-of-curse) is the final analysis of the curse, its effects, metaphysical laws, symbolism and motifs
 - [Chapter 9](#chapter-ix-part-i-gremlin-empire) analysis existence of Clockworks and gremlins
 - [Chapter 10](#chapter-x-spiral-knights) is the proposed timeline based on the previous chapters
-- [Chapter 11](#final-chapter-microcosm) discussed the the general themes and narratives
+- [Chapter 11](#final-chapter-spiral-of-burning-stars) discussed the the general themes and narratives

 <center class="chapter-break">
   <span class="energy">🜔</span>